 - Can happily live in the city

 - Can be left occasionally with training

-The long-haired Chihuahua tends to bond closely with one or two people, with whom he will be curious, lively and intelligent, as well as deeply and constantly affectionate.
-However, without adequate early socialisation, the breed will not take kindly to strangers and can appear nervous, yappy and even snappy.
+The Chihuahua tends to bond closely with one or two people, with whom they will be curious, lively and intelligent, as well as deeply and constantly affectionate.
+However, without adequate socialisation, the breed will not take kindly to strangers and can appear nervous, yappy and even snappy.
 Chihuahuas must be socialised as early as possible or they will become anxious in new environments and will not get along with strangers, children and other household pets.
-They are a clannish breed and enjoy being with other Chihuahuas.